randomtruffles/Dominion_League/rules.md

 ### <a name="8.5"></a>8.5.
 Recruiting new moderators

-The moderator team will open applications for new moderators under the following conditions:
+The moderator team follows this process to recruit new moderators:

 <a name="8.5.1"></a>8.5.1.
-The following season is expected to have more than 10 divisions per moderator.
+New moderator applications are always open.

 <a name="8.5.2"></a>8.5.2.
-The moderator team has not opened applications for new moderators in either of the preceding two seasons.

-### <a name="8.6"></a>8.6.
-Evaluating new moderator applicants

-When the moderator team opens applications for new moderators per [8.5](#8.5), they will follow this process:

-<a name="8.6.1"></a>8.6.1.
-New moderator applications will open during week 2 of the season.

-<a name="8.6.2"></a>8.6.2.
-The existing moderator team will review applications during week 3 of the season.
+The existing moderator team reviews applications during week 2 of the season.

-<a name="8.6.3"></a>8.6.3.
-When applications close, the moderators may accept none, some, or all of the applicants.
+<a name="8.5.3"></a>8.5.3.
+The moderators may accept none, some, or all of the applicants.

-<a name="8.6.4"></a>8.6.4.
-Onboarding/shadowing of new moderators will begin during week 4 of the season.
+<a name="8.5.4"></a>8.5.4.
+Onboarding/shadowing of new moderators begins during week 3 of the season.

 ## <a name="9"></a>9.
 Amendments